 Arbutus has always focussed on all-round personality development.
 India has a rich and varied tradition of music, dance, and theatre.
 Knowledge of traditional art forms helps in enhancing the personality of not just children, but also adults.
 Exposing people to these art forms would also nurture their creative talents, and introduce them to a whole new world of creativity.

 As a first step, Arbutus started with Music Appreciation workshops, way back in the 1980s.
 Different types of Indian instruments (taal, string, and so on) were brought on rent and the participants were introduced to the nuances of these instruments and the music they created.
 Renowned musicians were called upon to have a free chat with the participants.
 These workshops got an overwhelming response.
 The workshops for children also were greatly appreciated.
 Children used to come eight days' at a stretch and used to thoroughly enjoy themselves in the informal sessions.
 The first few workshops were free of cost.
-Well-known musicians like Ustad Usman Khan took active interest in conducting these workshops, thus helping Arbutus in its noble work.
+Well-known musicians like Ustad Usman Khan also did not charge Arbutus any fees for conducting sessions in these workshops.

 Arbutus Centre for Performing Arts has a two-fold objective.
 One is to promote various performing arts, classical and contemporary, by giving maximum exposure to individuals, through lecture-demonstrations, workshops, and performances by renowned artistes.
 This, we feel, would go a long way in familiarising the society with our rich cultural ethos, and in connecting to oneself through the medium of these arts, something which is almost lost, in today’s high pressure fast life.
 The second objective is to tap special talents among the youngsters and provide them a platform to showcase them.
 We feel that a there are a lot of gifted individuals in the society, but they do not make it as professional performing artistes, because of lack of a proper stage where they can present their talents.
 We aim at making a humble contribution to their careers and dreams by giving them this much wanted stage.

-Arbutus also conducts short certificate courses in music for different age groups through its Centre for Vocational Training and Liberal Education.
+Arbutus Centre for Performing Arts also conducts certificate courses in music for different age groups.
 There are courses in Hindustani Classical Music, as well as other light forms like ghazal, bhaavgeet, devotional music, and Marathi Natyasangeet.
 These courses focus not just on practical performances, but also on musicology, evolution, and speciality of that particular genre of music.
 We also offer weekend courses for working professionals.
-Dr Kalyani Bondre, (visit www.kalyanibondre.com) herself an accomplished classical vocalist, plays an active role in organising and conducting these courses.
-Well-known musicians are invited from time to time as resource persons.
+Dr Kalyani Bondre, (visit www.kalyanibondre.com) herself an accomplished classical vocalist, plays an active part in carrying out these courses.
 The proceeds from these courses go to financing all the various projects that Arbutus undertakes.

 How Do I Apply?